swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   Sometimes not possible to store the verb as text (e.g., selection of region of interest in image)
     *   But should still store the result
     *   Quoting Jonah Duckles,
-        "Duplicating the weather that generated a temperature log timeseries isn't going to happen, but we have a log of it.
+        "Duplicating the weather that generated a temperature log time series isn't going to happen, but we have a log of it.
-        I feel the same is true of hand-digitizing an AOI, we are concerned with the artifact, not necessarily how it came to be."
+        I feel the same is true of hand-digitizing an area of interest, we are concerned with the artifact, not necessarily how it came to be."
 2. Every program or script has a brief explanatory comment at the start
     *   Which includes at least one example of use
 3. Programs of all kinds (including "scripts") are broken into functions that: